Documentation Index

 What is a lending reserve

 A reserve is a single-asset pool within a lending market.
 Capital deposited into a reserve is lent to borrowers; the interest borrowers pay is the source of all lender yield.
 There is no separate yield source — if borrowers aren’t paying interest, lenders aren’t earning.
 Each asset has its own reserve because different assets carry different risk profiles and warrant different rates.
 USDC in the Main Market is a different reserve from USDC in the JLP Market — different borrowers, different collateral, different rates.
-Each reserve has one asset and one rate model — the rate fluctuates with utilization.Utilization
+Reserves exist for both lending models:- Variable-rate reserves — one reserve per asset per market; rate fluctuates with utilization

 Utilization is the fraction of a reserve’s deposits currently borrowed:What a vault does